 Walking 10,000 steps a day has become a popular fitness goal.
 Though it’s certainly not the be all and end all of fitness, research has shown that the more steps you take in a day, the better.

 Aiming to walk 10,000 steps a day (or any number that presents a challenge based on your current activity level), is a great way to motivate yourself to move more and to interrupt the time you spend sitting.
 As a result, it can have a tremendous impact on almost every part of your body.
-Here are 10 of the most positive effects you can expect from walking 10,000 steps a day.
+Here are 10 of the biggest health benefits you can expect from walking 10,000 steps a day.

-Walking 10,000 steps a day will boost your heart health
+Walking 10,000 steps a day can boost your heart health

 It will strengthen your lungs